osankur/tchecker/README.md

 systems.
 The goal of the project is to implement state-of-the-art algorithms as well as benchmarks to evaluate these algorithms, and to share then with the community.

+This fork contains some simple additional features and is used in the following paper:

+  Ocan Sankur.
+Timed Automata Verification and Synthesis via Finite Automata Learning.
+TACAS 2023.

+Please refer to the [main repository for TChecker](github.com/ticktac-project/tchecker).

 ## Installation